mr2cef/LmoPPlots2/pages/Serode Talraidal.md

-- Wants to write a dissertation why [[Thundertree]] was overrun by undead -
+- Wants to write a dissertation why [[Thundertree]] was overrun by undead.
+- Works at [[Univeristy of Neverwinter]] to do her PhD.
+- Finds a black stone.
+Thinks
 - ![image.png](../assets/image_1728329499944_0.png)